nmshd/documentation/_docs_integrate/attribute-introduction.md

 <div style="width: 640px; height: 480px; margin: 10px; position: relative;"><iframe allowfullscreen frameborder="0" style="width:640px; height:480px" src="https://lucid.app/documents/embedded/62b3b352-a6d7-4826-8693-e8527b0370e4" id="zVGxoOkr.UEQ"></iframe></div>

 An OwnIdentityAttribute is created when an Identity [creates an IdentityAttribute for itself]({% link _docs_integrate/create-attributes-for-yourself.md %}#create-an-identityattribute-for-yourself).
-If the IdentityAttribute is a complex IdentityAttribute, OwnIdentityAttributes are also created for the properties of the IdentityAttribute value type that correspond to other IdentityAttribute value types.
 An Identity may share the underlying IdentityAttribute of an OwnIdentityAttribute with a peer.
 This can be done by using a suitable [Request]({% link _docs_integrate/data-model-overview.md %}#request).